shirish93/shirish93.github.io/_fermentland/zynurgy-chicha-chhyang.md

 ---
+author: shirish
+categories:
+- fermentation
+- hobby
+last_modified_at: '2026-08-04'
 layout: post
-title:  "That Zymurgy article which changed everything: Chicha Chhyang and a revelation in traditional brewing techniques"
+title: 'That Zymurgy article which changed everything: Chicha Chhyang and a revelation in traditional brewing techniques'
-author: shirish
-categories: [ fermentation, hobby ]
 ---

 * where did I hear about this article?
 From the ancient and mystical herbal brews book.
 * Give a high-level summary for the article